Charlcoal/UROP-2025-Documentation/LOG/week_7.md

 I am also getting around to starting this log, which means this marks the first non-backfilled entry in this repository.

+## 16 July 2025

+Today I am testing the strength of interaction between the magnet and the 300 turn coils at various distances within the pin sleeve.
+The data and analysis from this can be found under [coil_mag_interaction_distance.md](../RESEARCH/coil_mag_interaction_distance.md).
+The main takeaway is that the coil magnet interaction at 0.2A can be modeled as $$F(d) = \frac{2.5d}{(0.0625 + d^2)^{3/2}}$$, where $$d$$ is the distance between the magnet center and coil center in inches, and $$F(d)$$ is the resulting force in milliNetwons (gram equivalent).

+One interesting thing I noticed is that the coils are only slightly warm to the touch when running continuously at 0.2A (0.26W).
+Given that the power scales quadratically with current, resistivity increases with temperature, and the sleeve is currently made of PLA, I think it is unwise to surpass 0.6W (~0.3A) continuous power for the time being.

+Also, the pin insert I printed yesterday needs some small tweaks to fit properly.
+Hopefully I can iterate it more soon.